nimbl3/redplanet-localization-diff-android/README.md

-# Script for Red Planet Hotel Android App Localization Diff
+# Script to prettify Android App Localization Diff

 Before using it you need to install ```ansi-to-html```:

 ```
 npm install ansi-to-html
 ```
-And put `html_string_diff` at the root of red planet project.
+And put `html_string_diff` at the root of project.

 You might need to use `sudo` to run the script.